jimmycleuren/fireping/docs/about.md

 Fireping is very easy to configure and has a built in alerting system to let you know when a server is unreachable or expriencing packet loss.

 # How does it work?
-Fireping uses a **Master/Slave** architecture.
+Fireping uses a **master/slave** architecture.
 This has two parts

-- The **Master** which will host the dashboard that presents the data and lets you control/config all the Slave-nodes and much more.
+- The **master** which will host the dashboard that presents the data and lets you control/config all the Slave-nodes and much more.
-- The **Slaves** which gather the data and send it to the master to present it on the dashboard.
+- The **slaves** which gather the data and forward it to the master.

-You can setup multiple Slaves for a single Master but only one master per Slave.
+You can setup multiple slaves for a single master but only one master per slave.
-This allows for efficient data gathering for a lot of servers with as few as possible slaves.
+This allows for efficient data gathering about a lot of servers with as few as possible slaves.
-For collecting data on big datacenters, you can add a Storage node to handle the large amounts of data.
+For collecting data on big datacenters, you can add a storage node to handle the large amounts of data.

 ![Master/Slave](/fireping/assets/images/master_slave.png)